USC Heidelberg

 USC Heidelberg, for sponsorship reasons named MLP Academics Heidelberg, is a professional basketball club from Heidelberg, Baden-Württemberg, Germany.
-The club's men's senior team currently plays in the German first division Basketball Bundesliga since its promotion in 2021.
 The team has won nine German championships in its history, the last being in 1977.
+The club's men's senior team currently plays in the ProA, the second division, following their relegation from the Basketball Bundesliga at the end of the 2025–26 season, where they spent five seasons.

 History

 A Triumphant Legacy

 The team was dominant in the 1950s and 1960s, as well as in the West German Basketball League, winning a total of 9 German championships (1957–1962, 1966, 1973, 1977).

 In the 2020–21 season, Heidelberg won its first-ever ProA championship and gained promotion to the first level Basketball Bundesliga (BBL).

 Return to the Basketball Bundesliga (2021–present)

 Heidelberg finished the 2021–22 Basketball Bundesliga season with 11 wins and 23 losses in 15th place out of 18, after surprisingly winning their first three Bundesliga games.
 With that cushion, the underdog was always able to stay out of the relegation spots despite the losing streak that followed.

 Despite the success in 2021–22, Heidelberg changed its head coach for the 2022/23 season and brought in six new players.

 Branislav Ignjatovic had served as head coach for eight years.
 In 2022, the Finish head coach Joonas Iisalo then took over.
 He came from Telekom Baskets Bonn, where he assisted his brother Tuomas as an assistant coach.
 The brothers' team had taken Bonn from a medium power to second place and qualified for the playoff semifinals.
 The Iisalos' tactics were known for a lot of passing.

 As in the promotion season, the goal for the second year was to stay in the league, according to general manager Matthias Lautenschläger.

 Brekkott Chapman joined the Japanese team Koshigaya Alphas.
 Robert Lowery and Kelvin Martin left Heidelberg without a new team.
 Albert Kuppe, Phillipp Heyden and Courtney Stockard ended their professional careers.
 Kuppe cited mental and physical reasons for his decision.
 Kuppe's departure was a surprise, which is why Leon Friederici, who was actually scheduled to leave, returned to the team.

 For the 2022/23 season, Tim Coleman (32), who last played for the Crailsheim Merlins in 2021, joined Heidelberg.